GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

   a class is calling two or more methods and fields on another class.
-  Self-loops (references between the same class) are possible and common, however, it is safe to omit such references during static linkage checks, because the self-loop references are ensured to be linkage compatible by Java compiler.
+  Self-loops (references between the same class) are possible and common, however, it is safe to omit such references during static linkage checks, because the self-loop references are ensured to be linkage compatible by the Java compiler.

-- **A reference**: in the class usage graph, the relationship between two classes is either _class reference_, _method reference_ or _field reference_.
+- **A reference**: in the class usage graph, the relationship between two classes is either a _class reference_, _method reference_ or _field reference_.

   A _method reference_ indicates that the source class invokes a (static or non-static) method of the destination class.